 At the start of wintertime in 2017, a longtime homeless provider announced that they were closing the Men’s Emergency Shelter.
 This was the only emergency homeless shelter in Bismarck-Mandan.
 On October 27, 2017, United Way stepped up to make sure no one was sleeping out in the cold, meeting nightly with homeless men, women, and children.
 We started an emergency homeless shelter to offer a warm and safe place, meals, basic necessities, and linkages to services.
 We are providing a safe and supportive environment, helping our most vulnerable population get back on their feet.

 Missouri Slope Areawide United Way is ground zero for the homeless in our community.
-We have an emergency homeless shelter that is open 7 days a week, which is so critical this time of year.
-And we link clients to supportive services in our community.
+We have an emergency homeless shelter that is open 7 days a week, 8 p.m. to 8 a.m.
 Intake services are from 8:00 pm to 9:00 pm, 7 days a week.
 Appointments will be scheduled for linkages to services to assist with other individual needs.
-Meals are served on Mondays, Wednesdays, Fridays, and Sundays at 6:30 pm - opposite nights of other community providers.

 Our United Way Emergency Shelter is located at 1140 S. 12th St. in Bismarck, ND.
 To contact the shelter, call 701-401-5606.

 For additional information or to learn more about volunteer opportunities, contact our office at 701-255-3601 or email email@example.com.